-308 1.2.2.
+1.2.2.
 Space weather challenge

-Radial diffusion plays a central role in a complex set of physical processes that determines the structure, intensity and variability of the radiation environment through which satellites must

-311 structure, intensity and variability of the radiation environment through which satellites must 312 operate.
-Inability to accurately specify and forecast energetic radiation belt particles hampers our

-- ability to use technological systems in space. - 314
+Radial diffusion plays a central role in a complex set of physical processes that determines the structure, intensity and variability of the radiation environment through which satellites must operate.
+Inability to accurately specify and forecast energetic radiation belt particles hampers our ability to use technological systems in space.

-Indeed, the Earth's radiation belts with their "killer" electrons at relativistic energies pose serious 315 threats to spacecraft, such as internal charging hazards (e.g., Horne et al. 2013).
-Energetic ions 316 cause displacement damage in semiconductor devices.
-All radiation poses total dose hazards 317 over the lifetime of a spacecraft.
-Yet, as our society relies more and more on space systems (for 318 crucial purposes such as communication, navigation, Earth observation, defense, timing signals, 319 etc.), the number of satellites flying within or through the Earth's radiation belts is constantly 320 increasing.
-In addition, the increased use of electric propulsion means that spacecraft spend more 321 time in the heart of the belts - they need a few months after launch to reach geostationary orbit, 322 323 compared to a few days in the traditional case of chemical propulsion (e.g., Horne and Pitchford 2015).
-324 325
+Indeed, the Earth's radiation belts with their "killer" electrons at relativistic energies pose serious threats to spacecraft, such as internal charging hazards (e.g., Horne et al. 2013).
+Energetic ions cause displacement damage in semiconductor devices.
+All radiation poses total dose hazards over the lifetime of a spacecraft.
+Yet, as our society relies more and more on space systems (for crucial purposes such as communication, navigation, Earth observation, defense, timing signals, etc.), the number of satellites flying within or through the Earth's radiation belts is constantly increasing.
+In addition, the increased use of electric propulsion means that spacecraft spend more time in the heart of the belts - they need a few months after launch to reach geostationary orbit, compared to a few days in the traditional case of chemical propulsion (e.g., Horne and Pitchford 2015).

-Reliable and cost-effective spacecraft design requires good knowledge of the radiation

-- 327 environment (e.g., Xapsos et al. 2013).
-Radiation drives the requirements for spacecraft and - 328 scientific instruments orbiting Earth as well as the outer planets.
-In particular, the spacecraft

-- design community needs a specification of the mean and worst-case radiation environments in - which the satellites will operate (O'Brien et al. 2013).
-These requirements can be determined by - empirical models based on a compilation of data from prior missions (e.g., Sawyer and Vette 1976; Vette 1991; O'Brien et al. 2018) and physics-based numerical simulations (e.g., Maget et - 1976; Vette 1991; O'Brien et al. 2018) and physics-based numerical simulations (e.g., Maget et al. 2007; Maget et al. 2008; Glauert et al. 2018; Horne et al. 2018).
-However, empirical models - rely on samples with limited accuracy and limited coverage (in space, time, energy, etc.).
-A - common way to alleviate this difficulty is to combine data analysis with physical models.
-One of - the benefits of theoretical modeling is that it can reconstruct a complete picture of the space - environment based on sparse experimental information.
-In addition, physics-based models can - reproduce realistic dynamics for the radiation belts, including the effects of geomagnetic storms. - This feature is particularly helpful for post-event analysis, when spacecraft that are not - necessarily equipped with sensors to monitor their local environment report anomalies during thecourse of a mission (e.g., Green et al. 2017). - 342
+Reliable and cost-effective spacecraft design requires good knowledge of the radiation environment (e.g., Xapsos et al. 2013).
+Radiation drives the requirements for spacecraft and scientific instruments orbiting Earth as well as the outer planets.
+In particular, the spacecraft design community needs a specification of the mean and worst-case radiation environments in which the satellites will operate (O'Brien et al. 2013).
+These requirements can be determined by empirical models based on a compilation of data from prior missions (e.g., Sawyer and Vette 1976; Vette 1991; O'Brien et al. 2018) and physics-based numerical simulations (e.g., Maget et al. 2007; Maget et al. 2008; Glauert et al. 2018; Horne et al. 2018).
+However, empirical models rely on samples with limited accuracy and limited coverage (in space, time, energy, etc.).
+A common way to alleviate this difficulty is to combine data analysis with physical models.
+One of the benefits of theoretical modeling is that it can reconstruct a complete picture of the space environment based on sparse experimental information.
+In addition, physics-based models can reproduce realistic dynamics for the radiation belts, including the effects of geomagnetic storms.
+This feature is particularly helpful for post-event analysis, when spacecraft that are not necessarily equipped with sensors to monitor their local environment report anomalies during the course of a mission (e.g., Green et al. 2017).

-343 Diffusion-driven models as a solution
+Diffusion-driven models as a solution